-• Set the log bed to its lowest position.
-Loosen the plastic slide rail on the log bed to make it fit in the log support track.
-Tighten.
-Check the height of the log bed.
-Position the saw unit so that the guide bar is right over the log bed.
-Move the log bed up to the notch nearest to 2 inches (52 mm) from the underside of the guide bar.

-Adjust using the bolt and locking nut on the end of the ratchet bar until it is 2 inches (52 mm) between the log bed and the guide bar.
-Should the adjustment be insufficient, move the ratchet cam up or down a notch and adjust again.
-Lock by using the lock nut.
-4
+- 2 Check the height setting of the log bed. - Position the saw unit so that the guide bar is right over the log bed. - Raise the log bed up to the notch nearest to 2 inches (52 mm) from the underside of the guide bar. - Adjust by using the bolt and lock nut on the end of the ratchet bar until you have 52 mm between the log bed and the guide bar.
+Should the adjustment be insufficient, move the ratchet cam up or down a notch and adjust again. - Lock by using the lock nut.